Measuring data types

-\subsubsection{Initial and terminal objects}
+\subsubsection{Initial and Terminal Objects}

 The initial algebra is given by $\id \colon (1,*) \to (1,*)$, since for every algebra $(A,a_0)$ there exists exactly one pointed morphism out of $\id \colon 1 \to 1$.
-For any pre-initial algebra $(I,i_0)$ the unique morphism $(1,*) \to (I,i_0)$ must be epic.
+For any preinitial algebra $(I,i_0)$ the unique morphism $(1,*) \to (I,i_0)$ must be epic.
 This can only be the case whenever the underlying function $1 \to I$ is surjective.
-The only set which satisfies this condition is $1$, so we conclude there are no pre-initial algebras besides the initial algebra.
+The only set which satisfies this condition is $1$, so we conclude there are no preinitial algebras besides the initial algebra.

 The terminal coalgebra is given by 1 since the $\CoAlg$ is isomorphic to $\Set$.
-A subterminal coalgebra is any set $A$ such that $A \rightarrowtail 1$ is injective.
-The only sets satisfying this are $\emptyset$ and $1$, so we conclude these are the only subterminal coalgebras.
+A subterminal coalgebra is any set $X$ such that $X \rightarrowtail 1$ is injective.
+The only sets satisfying this are $\emptyset$ and $1$, so we conclude these underlie the only subterminal coalgebras.